jvrana/primer3-py-plus/docsrc/usage.rst

 setting from a single key-value pair
 ************************************

-Preferred way to set parameters not available in the presets, is to use :meth:`set <primer3plus.Design.set>`:
+Preferred way to set parameters not available in the settings, is to use :meth:`set <primer3plus.Design.set>`:

 .. code-block::